-The Brazil-U.S. Business Council (BUSBC) strongly advocates for entry and visa systems reform in both countries.
+The Brazil-U.S. Business Council strongly advocates for entry and visa systems reform in both countries.
 Tourism and business travel is increasingly important for growth, job creation, and innovation in the United States and Brazil.
 Expanding travel between both countries also fosters cooperation and mutual understanding, contributing to a lasting partnership between the two countries.

 Discover America Partnership